 - A short basket will hold post-it notes and tape.

 - A larger basket will hold tools, duct tape, and glue.

-I realized early into my decluttering journey that strick organizing rules would stop me from cleaning out my home.
+I realized early into my decluttering journey that strict organizing rules would not help me but instead discourage me from cleaning out my home.
 Instead of rules, I prefer to look at these containers as guidelines.

 This is not me:

 I know simple is what keeps me clutter-free going forward, so every time I create a new system or implement a newly organized area I am sure to use something I will be able to stick with more easily.

 - Tossing utensils in a box or crock…easy.

 - Hanging utensils up in the order of their size…hard.

 What if you are done with your drawer, but ITEMS STILL remain on the towel?

 This happens quite often and is actually a good thing.
 If you have finished organizing your junk drawer but still have items left on your towel that means you are able to see the exact purpose of your new utility drawer.
 You are already able to visualize what belongs in this newly decluttered area and that is a big step, huge actually.
 So pat yourself on the back and get back to work.